seamus-brady/promptbouncer/README.md

 # Overview

-## Commercial License
+## Commercial or Non-Commercial Use?

 - Prompt Bouncer is not Open Source software, rather it is [Source Available software](https://en.wikipedia.org/wiki/Source-available_software).
-- Prompt Bouncer is released under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/) which allows you to use the software for noncommercial purposes.
+- Prompt Bouncer is released under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/) which allows you to use the software for non-commercial purposes.
 - Please see the [License](#license)  section for more details.
 - For a commercial license, please visit our website at [https://promptbouncer.com](https://promptbouncer.com)

 # License

-Prompt Bouncer is not Open Source software, rather it is [Source Available software](https://en.wikipedia.org/wiki/Source-available_software).
+- Prompt Bouncer is not Open Source software, rather it is [Source Available software](https://en.wikipedia.org/wiki/Source-available_software).

-Prompt Bouncer is released under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/) which allows you to use the software for noncommercial purposes.
+- Prompt Bouncer is released under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/) which allows you to use the software for noncommercial purposes.

-This license encourages innovation and learning by allowing individuals and noncommercial organisations to use, modify, and distribute the software freely, which can foster a collaborative community.
+- This license encourages innovation and learning by allowing individuals and noncommercial organisations to use, modify, and distribute the software freely, which can foster a collaborative community.
 At the same time, it preserves the our right to commercialise our work or offer separate commercial licenses.
+- For a commercial license, please visit our website at [https://promptbouncer.com](https://promptbouncer.com)

 ### Terms